IBM-Bluemix-Docs/mobilefoundation/advanced_jsonstore.md

    {: codeblock}
    {: cordova}

 1. To push changes to an adapter, call the `getAllDirty` to get a list of documents with modifications and then use `WLResourceRequest`.
-After the data is sent and a successful response is received make sure you call `markClean`.
+After the data is sent and a successful response is received make sure, you call `markClean`.

    ```javascript
    try {